tad-lispy/ecosystem-simulation/README.md

 ### A Challenge

-I hope you didn't find it too difficult so far, but also let's agree that it's not a very interesting yet simulation yet.
+I hope you didn't find it too difficult so far, but also let's agree that it's not a very interesting simulation yet.
 Our actors are pretty dumb and stubborn.
 How about giving them the following behaviours:

 - They will move away from each other, as if disgusted by one another.